-The Leadership in Higher Education Conference presents three plenary sessions over the three-day event.
+The Leadership in Higher Education Conference will present two plenary sessions and an advisory board panel discussion.
 Hear from innovative professionals with engaging thoughts on trends and opportunities in higher education today.

 By Rebecca Pope-Ruark, Director, Georgia Institute of Technology

 The world of higher education has changed dramatically since 2020, with pandemic, social and political unrest, and ongoing trauma part of our daily context.
 Many faculty and academic leaders were on the edge of burnout before 2020, and the coping skills of the strongest among us have been tested since.
 How do we thrive in our current climate?
 Or better yet, how do we reclaim our academic context as a place where thriving, vitality, and excellence are not only manageable but joyful?
 In this keynote, we’ll explore the roles of resilience and vitality in faculty and academic leadership careers and identify ways institutions of higher education can come together to effect change that enhances well-being and satisfaction on our campuses.

 Know your presenter:

 Rebecca Pope-Ruark, PhD is the director of the Office of Faculty Professional Development at the Georgia Institute of Technology in Atlanta, Ga.
 An experienced educator, facilitator, and coach, she is the author of two books: Unraveling Faculty Burnout: Pathways to Reckoning and Renewal (Johns Hopkins University Press, 2022) and Agile Faculty: Practical Strategies for Managing Research, Service, and Teaching (University of Chicago Press, 2017).
 She is also the host of the Agile Academic, a podcast for women in higher education.

 By Stephanie Delaney, Renton Technical College